andrew27xu/covid_on_housing/README.md

 Figure 2.
 Average Housing Value VS Accumulated Covid Cases For Each Sate By June 2021
 ![image2.png](image2.png)
 If we dig the data deeper into the state level, we will see more interesting result.
-Here what I ploted is average housing value in each state vs accumulated cases in each state by June 2021.
+Here what I plot is average housing value in each state vs accumulated cases in each state by June 2021.
 I also labeld each state with its 2020 election result to indicate its political status.
-First of all,
+First of all, you can see there is no specfic trendline between housing value and covid c

 ##Part 6: Conclusion
 From this preliminary analysis, we can clearly see the correlation between Covid 19 and the housing market.
 Due to time limitation, I only get chance to analyze the national trend, but further analysis can be done with these data sets.